Resilient Multi-Dimensional Consensus in Adversarial Environment: Resilient Consensus Algorithm 1

-\revise{ Note that, in \cite{mendes2013multidimensional} and our previous work \cite{yan2019safe}, the safe kernel $\mathcal S^i(k)$ is required to be exactly calculated.
-Although the results therein are elegant, a major concern of applying them is the high computational complexity.
-More specifically, $\mathcal{S}^i(k)$ is the intersection of $\binom{|\mathcal{N}_i|}{F}$ convex hulls, and existing approaches for the computation of this intersection are usually $\#p$-hard ( \cite{rademacher2007approximating}).
-Moreover, since this computation depends on every state in $\mathcal{X}^i(k)$, these algorithms may fail in a large neighborhood where node $i$ has a large number of neighbors.
-As a contrast, although the proof of this work is established on $\mathcal S^i(k)$, we indeed do not need to compute the whole kernel, but two ``middle points" insides.
-As shown in Section \ref{sec:middle_points}, this step can be achieved by a linear programming, the computational complexity of which will not increase within a larger neighborhood. }
+\revise{Notice that, in \cite{mendes2013multidimensional} and \cite{yan2019safe}, the authors require the safe kernel to be exactly calculated.
+However, since this kernel is the intersection of $\binom{|\mathcal{N}_i^+|}{F}$ convex hulls, the existing approaches for computing the kernel are usually difficult (\cite{rademacher2007approximating}).
+Moreover, as the computation of $\mathcal{S}^i(k)$ depends on every state in $\mathcal{X}^i(k)$, their algorithms may fail when node $i$ has a large number of in-neighbors.
+In contrast, instead of computing the whole kernel, only $2d$ points in it are calculated in Algorithm~\ref{alg:resilient}.
+As shown in Section~\ref{sec:middle_points}, this step can be achieved by linear programming, the computational complexity of which will not increase in a larger neighborhood.
+Hence, our algorithm yields a lower cost than these existing works.}